 You are now in the visual editor.
 You will see a value stream with three gates and three phases.
 The last gate (highlighted in the image below) is slightly different.
 It’s a deployment gate.
 This is the gate you will configure so that you can track your deployment frequency.

 Configuring a gate involves a simple step of mapping it to the underlying Jenkins deployment job.
 Let's see how.

 Click on the gate and then click on the gear icon to configure the gate.

 Give the gate a name e.g. Production deploy.
-Also, select a master and then select the deployment job from the master.
+Also, select a controller and then select the deployment job from the controller.
 Ensure that the box labeled This is a deployment job is checked.
 Now Save this configuration

 You will now see that the configured gate is checked.
 This means that the gate is mapped to the Jenkins job.
 Don’t worry about configuring the other two gates.
 We do not need to configure them for this exercise.